alibaba-damo-academy/Med_Query/README.md

 ## Med_Query
 Med_Query is an effective and efficient framework for medical image analysis.
 This repository is the
 official implementation of our paper:
-- "Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embeding" (in revision).
+- "Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embeding"

 <img src=figures/poc.png width=80% />